aawadall/PyProjMan/README.md

 #### Build Status

+___Update___ Alpha is a few hours away from sealing. we already started working on Beta, and doing final tests on the alpha

  _Note that some of those badges takes up to 6 hours to update_

 Metric      | Shields | Notes